 - Clean vertex group edges.
 Depending on the weights assigned to that vertex group, either completely protect those faces from being affected by the Explode modifier (which would happen if the faces had a weight value of 1), or completely remove protection from those faces (which would happen if the faces had a weight value of 0).

 If set, the U value of the coordinates in that UV map will be overwritten with the age of the particle attached to the matching mesh face (in proportion, from 0 for not yet born particles, to 1 for dead ones).

 The V value is set to a constant 0.5 value.

 This allows e.g. to make the color of a fragment (face) vary during it ‚explosion‘ phase, by using a texture with a gradient of colors along its U axis.

 - Cut Edges

-Show mesh when particles are unborn.
+- Show faces when their attached particles are unborn.

-Show mesh when particles are alive.
+- Show faces when their attached particles are alive.

-Show mesh when particles are dead.
+- Show faces when their attached particles are dead.

-Refresh data in the Explode Modifier.
+- Refresh data in the Explode modifier.